Art & Contemplation

 With respect to broader implications, in both appreciating art and in art making processes, relational principles are of greater currency than utilitarian ones.

 Our attention is drawn and gathered by the connections between subjects rather than focused on the relative usefulness of objects.
-This can foster deeper relationality and disrupt the automatism of interactions based on seeing and using each other solely as means to an end.
+This can foster deeper relationality and disrupt the automatism of interactions based on seeing and using each other solely as a means to an end.